 Dr James Souter

-- Position: Lecturer in International Relations
+- Position: Lecturer in Political Theory and International Politics

 - Areas of expertise: Ethics of asylum and refugee protection; international and global political theory